OurchiveIO/ourchive-technical-docs/content/docs/ourchive/api-overview.md

 <!--more-->

-## API Docs
+## Docs

-You can access API docs on our [demo site](https://ourchive.io/api/redoc/).
+You can access API docs on our <a href="https://ourchive.io/api/redoc/" target="_blank" title="API docs">beta site</a>.

 ## Permissions

 Ourchive has a number of custom permissions, including permissions based on admin settings like Registration Permitted.
-All permissions are centralized in permissions.py and follow the DRF documentation's examples.
+All permissions are centralized in `permissions.py` and follow the DRF documentation's examples.

 ## CRUD Customization